dstackai/dstack/README.md

 ### Primary features of dstack:

-1. **Declarative workflows:** You define workflows within `./dstack/workflows.yaml` file and run them via the CLI.
+1. **Infrastructure as code:** Define workflows and infrastructure requirements declaratively as code. dstack sets up and tears down infrastructure on-automatically.
+2. **GitOps approach:** dstack is integrated with Git and tracks code automatically.
+   No need to push local changes before running a workflow.
+3. **Artifacts and tags:** Artifacts are the first-class citizens.
+   Once the workflow is finished, assign a tag to it and reuse artifacts in other workflows.
+4. **Environment setup:** No need to build own Docker images or setup CUDA yourself.
+Just specify Conda requirements and they will be pre-configured.
+5. **Interrupted workflows:** Artifacts can be stored in real-time, so you can fully-leverage spot/preemptive instances.
+   Resume workflows from where they were interrupted.
-2. **Agnostic to tools and APIs:** No need to use specific APIs in your code.
+6. **Technology-agnostic:** No need to use specific APIs in your code.
 Anything that works locally, can run via dstack.
-3. **Artifacts are the first-class citizens:** As you're running a workflow, artifacts are stored in real-time.
-  If interrupted, resume from where it's stopped.
-  Once the workflow is finished, assign a tag to it and reuse artifacts in other workflows.
-4. **GitOps approach:** dstack is fully integrated with Git.
-Run workflows from the CLI. dstack tracks code automatically.
-  No need to push your changes before running a workflow.
+7. **Dev environments:** Workflows may be not only tasks or applications but also dev environments, such as VS Code, JupyterLab, and Jupyter notebooks.
-5. **Very easy setup:** No need to set up any complicated software.
-Just install the dstack CLI and run workflows in your cloud using your local credentials.
+8. **Very easy setup:** Just install the dstack CLI and run workflows in your cloud using your local credentials.
 The state is stored in your cloud storage.
-Work alone or collaborate within a team.
+   No need to set up any complicated software.

 ## 📦 Installation